ProfessionalWiki/SCSS/README.md

 ## Installation

-1. On a command line go to your MediaWiki installation directory

-2. With Composer installed, run
+1. In the MediaWiki installation directory, add `"mediawiki/scss":"~1.0"` to the `require` section in the file `composer.local.json`.

+2. Still in the MediaWiki installation directory, from a command line run<br>
-   `composer require "mediawiki/scss:~1.0"`
+   `composer update "mediawiki/scss"`.

 3. Load the extension by adding the following line to `LocalSettings.php`:

 	```php
 	wfLoadExtension( 'Scss' );
 	```
-4. __Done:__ Navigate to _Special:Version_ on your wiki to verify that the extension is successfully installed.
+4. __Done:__ Navigate to _Special:Version_ page on your wiki to verify that the extension is successfully installed.

 ## Use

-The extension provides a ResourceLoader module capable of compiling SCSS.
-An SCSS module is defined much like any other style modue.
+An SCSS module is defined much like any other style module.
 See the manual for [$wgResourceModules](https://www.mediawiki.org/wiki/Manual:$wgResourceModules).
 It should also be possible to add the module definition to the `extension.json` of a MediaWiki extension.
 See